 Teachers have a lot on their plates, from drafting lesson plans and grading assignments to dealing with misbehaving students and demanding administration.
 It seems we must add decorating to that list, ...

+“I’m prepared to get written up this year for having too much color in my classroom.”
 We all remember the teachers who went above and beyond to make their classrooms feel like a second home.
-They lined the walls with carefully selected decorations and educational posters, set up cozy ...
+They ...

 As summer vacation wound down last week, students spent their afternoons packing in as much last-minute fun as they could.
 But for teachers such as Heidi Meadows, those last few days in August were ...